Are you stressed about the holidays? Do you need holiday mental health tips?

 However, while added stress and anxiety are normal during the holidays, severe depression, substance abuse, and suicidal thoughts should not be ignored.
 There is no shame in feeling low during the holidays, and it is okay to reach out for help and support if you need it.

-Contact your primary care physician or mental health professional if you need it.
+Contact your primary care physician or mental health professional for medical advice if you need it.

 And even if you aren’t necessarily depressed, it’s still important to be mindful of your needs.
 Ignoring your mental health, even if it’s just stress or anxiety, can make matters worse.
 And sometimes, there is nothing “just” about stress and anxiety, as these feelings can be crippling for some and lead to further mental health issues.